 “I’m excited and humbled to be selected as the first executive director of PT Indiana,” Fuquay said.
 “I’m looking forward to being a catalyst to bring the community together in ways that haven’t happened here before.
 I’m also excited about connecting college students to so many kids who are in need, and I am hoping PT will help our interns find their own calling and purpose in life just as I did.”

-Sarah is a graduate of Butler with a bachelor’s degree in sociology and social work, and she is now pursuing a certificate in nonprofit executive leadership from Indiana University-Purdue University Indianapolis (IUPUI).
+Sarah is a graduate of Butler with a bachelor’s degree in sociology and social work, as well as a certificate in nonprofit executive leadership from Indiana University-Purdue University Indianapolis (IUPUI).

 Allison was born and raised in Indianapolis, and she first served with Project Transformation in 2013 as a summer intern with the North Texas chapter.
 She quickly fell in love with the program, returning in summer 2014 to serve as a reading coordinator, again in 2014-15 as a year-round site coordinator, and in the summer of 2016 as a reading curriculum coordinator.
 "Project Transformation was such a formative experience for me as a college student.
 My internships fueled my desire to serve others, and I am excited to work with our young adults to create the same experience for them."